 360-764-3072

-Bridget Kaminski joined RCO in November 2021.
-She worked previously at the Washington Department of Natural Resources, where she spent 14 years as an aquatic land manager and natural resource technician in Jefferson and Clallam Counties.
+Bridget joined RCO in November 2021.
+She worked previously at the Washington Department of Natural Resources, where she spent fourteen years as an aquatic land manager and natural resource technician in Jefferson and Clallam Counties.
 There, she provided technical assistance on a wide variety of projects and reviewed many Salmon Recovery Funding Board projects on the Olympic Peninsula.
 She grew up on the Olympic Peninsula, fished for salmon along Whidbey Island and for steelhead in the Dungeness River, and now fly fishes in local streams and lakes.
 She also is a beekeeper.
 Bridget earned her bachelor of science degree in wildlife biology from Washington State University.
 She and her family live in Port Ludlow.

 Chantell joined RCO in 2018 as a data specialist, working with the PRISM and Salmon Recovery Portal data team.
 She provides support for the Salmon Recovery Portal, Geographic Information System (GIS), and data visualizations.
-Chantell has worked in the natural resources field for 19 years.
+Chantell has worked in the natural resources field for nineteen years.
 She graduated from Humboldt State with a master’s degree in watershed management and a certificate in GIS, remote sensing, and cartography.
 Chantell enjoys spending time with her friends and hiking with her dog.

 Jessica joined RCO in September 2022 as an invasive species program specialist for the Washington Invasive Species Council.
 Previously, she worked for the Washington State Department of Agriculture where she worked on several invasive species projects, including being the Department’s primary point of contact when Washington state’s “murder hornet” problem became national news.
 She holds a bachelor’s degree in English from the University of Alaska Anchorage and a master’s degree in agricultural sciences and Extension education from Colorado State University.
 In her free time, she likes to ride and train horses or take her dog for a walk in one of Washington’s beautiful parks.

 Josh joined RCO in 2015 as an outdoor grants manager in the Salmon Section.
-Josh came to RCO with more than 12 years of experience in natural resource assessment, conservation, and management, working throughout a wide range of western U.S. ecosystems from high desert to temperate rain forest.
+Josh came to RCO with more than twelve years of experience in natural resource assessment, conservation, and management, working throughout a wide range of western U.S. ecosystems from high desert to temperate rain forest.
 Josh earned his bachelor of environmental science degree from the Huxley College of the Environment at Western Washington University, and a master’s degree in plant systematics at Oregon State University.
 When not focused on work, Olympia area music projects, or backcountry pursuits, he and his wife are driven to complete wonderment and joyful exhaustion by their daughter and son.

 Doran joined RCO in February 2023 as a fiscal analyst.
-After receiving his degree from the College of Business Administration at the University of Oregon, he spent the next 26 years teaching high school students.
+After receiving his degree from the College of Business Administration at the University of Oregon, he spent the next twenty-six years teaching high school students.
 He loves traveling, going to the coast, and all kinds of sports—baseball, basketball, and football.
 He has rooted for the Seattle Seahawks since 1978.

 Bart joined RCO in August 2022.
-He has spent the past 4 years as a marketing assistant, where he performed database queries, designed marketing products, and managed other Web-based tasks.
+He has spent the past four years as a marketing assistant, where he performed database queries, designed marketing products, and managed other Web-based tasks.
 Before that, he worked as a graphic designer, design developer, and lecturer for art and design courses at multiple universities.
 In his spare time, Bart enjoys making art, taking walks with his family, and doing yard work.

 360-472-5552